cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V9.md

 In version 8, the default was `false`, to avoid breaking issues.

-But now the lib has schematics for automatic migrations, so we can move to the clean behavior, and thus `true` is now the default in version 9.
+But now the library has schematics for automatic migrations, so we can move to the clean behavior, and thus `true` is now the default in version 9.

 Doing `ng update` should have managed backward compatibility.
 But it is not easy to be sure schematics work in all cases, so be sure the migration was done correctly, **otherwise you would lost previously stored data**.

 **Check the `AppModule` of each project where you use this lib**:
-- if you started using this lib in versions <= 7, you should see `StorageModale.forRoot({ IDBNoWrap: false })`,
+- if you started using this library in versions <= 7, you should see `StorageModale.forRoot({ IDBNoWrap: false })`,
-- if you started using this lib in version 8 and you followed instructions at that time (ie. you already set `IDBNoWrap` to `true` or used `ng add`), you should see `StorageModale.forRoot({ IDBNoWrap: true })` or no `IDBNoWrap` option at all.
+- if you started using this library in version 8 and you followed instructions at that time (ie. you already set `IDBNoWrap` to `true` or used `ng add`), you should see `StorageModale.forRoot({ IDBNoWrap: true })` or no `IDBNoWrap` option at all.

 **If `ng update` did not work as expected, please delay the update and file an issue.** Again, all previously stored data may be lost otherwise.